Alternative versions of Captain America: Sam Wilson

 As part of Marvel's 2012 rebranding initiative Marvel Now!, Rogers' partner Sam Wilson (The Falcon) took over the mantle of Captain America.
 Series editor Tom Brevoort said, "While Sam shares many of Steve's beliefs in a general sense, he's also a very different person with a very different background.
 He didn't grow up in the 1930s, he's a modern day man in touch with the problems of the 21st Century.
 For most of his professional life, Sam has worked as a social worker, so he's seen the worst of urban society up close, and how crime, poverty, lack of social structure and opportunity can affect the community."

 "The United States of Captain America"

 The 2021 limited series The United States of Captain America introduced four costumed individuals who independently use the moniker of Captain America:

 Aaron Fischer

 Aaron Fischer is the "Captain America of the Railways" who is the first LGBTQ character to hold the title of Captain America.
+Fischer is one of the main characters in the series Avengers Academy: Marvel's Voices (2024–2025), in which he attends the eponymous school.